eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 </tbody>
 </table>

-## Key words
+### Key words

 This document uses the capitalized key words ‘SHALL’, ‘SHOULD’ and ‘MAY’ as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.

-In addition, ‘must’ (non-capitalized) is used to indicate an external constraint, for instance a self-evident necessity or a requirement that is mandated by an external document.
-The word ‘can’ indicates a capability, whereas other words, such as ‘will’ and ‘is’ or ‘are’ are intended as statements of fact.
+In addition, 'must' (non-capitalized) is used to indicate an external constraint, for instance a self-evident necessity or a requirement that is mandated by an external document.
+The word 'can' indicates a capability, whereas other words, such as 'will' and 'is' or 'are' are intended as statements of fact.

-## Document structure
+### Document structure

 This document is structured as follows: